txapotxapa/NoPrints/README.md

 ---

-**NoPrints v3.1** - Protecting your clipboard, securing your data, eliminating hidden characters.
+**NoPrints v3.1** - Protecting your Bitcoin, securing your clipboard, eliminating hidden characters.

-Built for macOS with ❤️ and 🔒
+Built for macOS Bitcoin maximalists with ₿ and 🔒